 - Increased risk of cardiovascular disease

-For the analytics of the omega-3 status the HS Omega-3 Index is used.
-This measures the fatty acid distribution in the blood and can determine whether your body has enough EPA and DHA available.
+To analyze the omega-3 status, the HS Omega-3 Index is used.
+This measures the distribution of fatty acids in the blood and can determine whether your body has sufficient EPA and DHA available.

-As already mentioned, the omega-3 supply depends not only on the appropriate content of a food, but above all on the ratio between omega 3 and omega 6.
+As already mentioned, the omega-3 supply depends not only on the corresponding content of a food, but above all on the ratio between omega 3 and omega 6.

-For ethical, ecological and health reasons, I generally recommend a plant-based dietNevertheless, I would like to inform as comprehensively as possible about the unsaturated fatty acid and therefore list here some animal foods that are rich in the unsaturated fatty acid and have an good ratio between n-3 and n-6 fatty acids have
+For ethical, ecological and health reasons, I generally recommend a plant-based dietNevertheless, I would like to provide as much information as possible about the unsaturated fatty acid and therefore list here some animal foods that are rich in the unsaturated fatty acid and have a good ratio between n-3 and n-6 fatty acids have

 - Chia seeds ( 20,470 mg ALA per 100 gram)